aaronpo97/biergarten-api/README.md

 #### IBU

 The [International Bitterness Units](https://en.wikipedia.org/wiki/Beer_measurement#Bitterness) scale, or IBU, is used to approximately quantify the bitterness of beer.
-This scale is not measured on the perceived bitterness of the beer, but rather the amount of iso-alpha acids.
+This scale is not measured on the perceived bitterness of the beer, but rather the amount of a component of beer known as iso-alpha acids.

 ## How to run this application

-This `README` assumes that you have the current LTS version of Node.js (>=16.0), if that is not the case, go to <https://nodejs.org/en/> to install Node.js.
+This `README` assumes that you have the current LTS version of Node.js (>=16.0), if that is not the case, go to <https://nodejs.org/en/> to install Node.js, then proceed with the following instructions.

 ### Step 1